graphite-project/graphite-web/docs/install.rst

     Initially none of the config files are created by the installer but example files are provided.
 Simply copy the ``.example`` files and customize.

-:doc:`Administering Carbon </admin-carbon>`
-    Once Carbon is configured, you need to start it up.

 :doc:`Feeding In Your Data </feeding-carbon>`
     Once it's up and running, you need to feed it some data.

 :doc:`Configuring The Webapp </config-webapp>`
     With data getting into carbon, you probably want to look at graphs of it.
     So now we turn our attention to the webapp.

-:doc:`Administering The Webapp </admin-webapp>`
-    Once its configured you'll need to get it running.

 :doc:`Using the Composer </composer>`
     Now that the webapp is running, you probably want to learn how to use it.